 During the 2007 Regular Session of the Louisiana State Legislature, Act No. 37 was adopted, thereby creating and establishing as a state agency within the office of the governor, the Louisiana Public Defender Board to provide for the supervision, administration and delivery of a statewide public defender system, which must deliver uniform public defender services in all courts in the state.
 The Board is composed of fifteen members who are appointed by the governor, chief justice of the Supreme Court of Louisiana, the president of the Senate, the speaker of the House of Representatives, the president of the Louisiana State Bar Association, the Louisiana Chapter of the Louis A Marinet Society, the chairman of the Louisiana State Law Institute's Children Code Committee and the Louisiana Interchurch Conference.
-The Board is funded by deductions from fines and forfeitures to administer the indigent defender system of the district courts.
-Expenditures are governed by Act 307 of 2007 and the actions of the Board.
+The Board is funded by deductions from fines and forfeitures to administer the indigent defender system of the Board.
 The creation of this statewide agency required all Indigent Defender Funds to report on a June 30th year end.